annelise-rasmussen/dbt_SamsSubs/core5_AnneliseRasmussen.md

 #### fact inventory ####
 - Create a new file inside of the Sam's Subs directory called `fact_inventory.sql`
-- Populate the code that we will use in this file below:
+- Populate the code that we will use in this file below
+- inventory cannot be created yet.
+Bread dimension is created though:
 ```
 {{ config(
     materialized = 'table',